 - (a) Any credit union which makes application for a state charter with either private or federal insurance of its accounts pursuant to Code of Alabama, Title 5, Chapter 17, may borrow from any source not prohibited by applicable law, in the aggregate amount that shall not exceed 50 percent of assets or the combination of undivided earnings, regular reserves, equity acquired in a merger, net income or net loss not already included in undivided earnings, and shares and deposits.
 This authority is also granted by NCUA Regulation 741.2. - (b) A federally insured state-chartered credit union may apply to the ACUA Administrator and the NCUA Regional Director for a waiver of paragraph (a) of this section up to the amount permitted under the applicable state law or by the state regulator.
-The waiver request must include: - (1) Written approval from ACUA; - (2) A detailed analysis of the safety and soundness implications of the proposed waiver; - (3) A proposed aggregate dollar amount and percentage of paid-in and unimpaired capital and surplus limitation; and, - (4) An explanation demonstrating the need to raise the limit. - (c) The ACUA Administrator and NCUA Regional Director will approve the waiver request if the proposed borrowing limit will not adversely affect the safety and soundness of the federally insured state-chartered credit union. - (d) Privately insured state-chartered credit unions will be subject to the same requirement above, but no more restrictive, subject to waiver approval by the ACUA Administrator and private insurance carrier.
+The waiver request must include:

+(1) Written approval from ACUA;

+- (2) A detailed analysis of the safety and soundness implications of the proposed waiver; - (3) A proposed aggregate dollar amount and percentage of paid-in and unimpaired capital and surplus limitation; and, - (4) An explanation demonstrating the need to raise the limit. - (c) The ACUA Administrator and NCUA Regional Director will approve the waiver request if the proposed borrowing limit will not adversely affect the safety and soundness of the federally insured state-chartered credit union. - (d) Privately insured state-chartered credit unions will be subject to the same requirement above, but no more restrictive, subject to waiver approval by the ACUA Administrator and private insurance carrier. - (e) Borrowing Limits for Corporate Credit Unions.
+Corporate credit unions shall adhere to the requirements set forth in NCUA Regulation § 704.9.
+A corporate credit union may borrow up to 10 times its total capital. - (1) Secured borrowings.
+A corporate credit union may borrow on a secured basis for liquidity purposes, but the maturity of the borrowing shall not exceed 180 days.
+Only a corporate credit union with Tier 1 capital in excess of five percent (5%) of its moving daily average net assets (DANA) may borrow on a secured basis for nonliquidity purposes, and the outstanding amount of secured borrowing for nonliquidity purposes shall not exceed an amount equal to the difference between the corporate credit union's Tier 1 capital and five percent (5%) of its moving DANA. - (2) Exclusions.
+Borrowings from the Central Liquidity Facility and borrowed funds created by the use of member reverse repurchase agreements are excluded from the limit in paragraph (e)(1) of this Section.